 Counseling and treatment resources are provided to students and staff through the Campus Director’s Office and through Student Services.
 The following services are made available depending the particular need: Assessment, Referral, Therapy and Support groups.
 Those needing help are put in contact with the appropriate outside institution for counseling and treatment.

-A student or employee found guilty of noncompliance with this policy on alcohol and other drugs is subject to sanctions commensurate with the offenses and any aggravating and mitigating circumstances.
+A student or employee found guilty of noncompliance with the Baylor University policy on alcohol and other drugs is subject to sanctions commensurate with the offenses and any aggravating and mitigating circumstances.